adrianstando/hotel-booking-system-WWW/README.md

 These two files are: `Procfile` and `runtime.txt`.

 ## Technologies

-The following technologies were used in the project:
+The following technologies were used in the project (the most important):

 * HTML
     * Bootstrap 4
 * JavaScript
     * jQuery
-    * moment
 * Python
     * FastAPI
     * uvicorn
     * asyncio
     * pandas
     * SQLite3
-    * datetime
 * Database
     * SQLite3